Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to have dinner in Hirsingue?
 Auberge des 3 Vallées

-Restaurant dining room furnished with set tables for service, warm lighting.
+Restaurant dining room furnished with tables set for service, warm lighting.

 Auberge des 3 Vallées